Fees, Bursaries and Scholarships

 Graduates will receive favourable terms when registering for further degrees and the level of discounts will be agreed and published by the University.

 Students offered accommodation by the University in Halls of Residence or Flats will be informed of the accommodation charges in force for the forthcoming session.

 Students are required to pay for accommodation provided by the University termly in advance.
 Rebates for prompt payment, and surcharges for late payment will be agreed and published by the University.
 Students who are allowed to occupy University accommodation during the summer (long) vacation may pay on a weekly basis.

 Library fines and charges for services and lost books will be regarded as debts to the University and in the case of non-payment a defaulter will be excluded from all further use of the Library until such debts have been paid.

 No student whose accommodation charges for any session (excluding charges incurred in the immediately preceding summer vacation) remain outstanding will be permitted to remain in University accommodation except in cases of hardship accepted by the University.
 Where internal debt collecting procedures have been unsuccessful, the University reserves the right to take legal action in order to obtain an order for eviction or engage the services of commercial debt collection agencies to recover accommodation charges.

 Any other charges raised on students by the University, including charges for lost equipment or fines imposed under health and safety regulations, shall be regarded as debts to the University.

 Debts to the University and the Conferment of Awards

-No award shall be made or conferred on a student in debt of any kind to the University.
+No award shall normally be made or conferred on a student in debt to the University.